GLEECBTC/komodo-docs-mdx/postman/generated/NOTES.md

 #### Missing responses

-Any response key detected in the param table or request json files, but not seen in the responses json files, will be reported as missing in `postman/generated/reports/missing_responses.json` as a simple list for each method.
+Any response key detected in the param table or request json files, but not seen in the responses json files, will be reported as missing in
+`postman/generated/reports/missing_responses_v2.json` and `postman/generated/reports/missing_responses_legacy.json` as a simple list for each method.

 ```json
 {